U.S. president sweats over sweaters during NY shopping stop

-NEW YORK (Reuters) - President Barack Obama took on a daunting task on Tuesday: shopping for clothes for his wife and daughters during a brief stop at a Gap store while raising money for Democrats in New York.
+NEW YORK, March 11 (Reuters) - President Barack Obama took on a daunting task on Tuesday: shopping for clothes for his wife and daughters during a brief stop at a Gap store in New York.

-Obama was in New York to attend fundraisers aimed at building up campaign war chests for this year’s midterm congressional elections, which he said are key to how much of his agenda he can get done in the rest of his time in office.
+Obama was in New York to attend two Democratic fundraisers aimed at building up campaign war chests for this year’s midterm congressional elections.

-“I don’t have time to waste...
-I want to squeeze every last bit of work that I can during the remainder of my term so that looking back I’ll be able to say we left everything on the field,” he said at the second of the events, which was staged to help Democratic candidates for the U.S. Senate.

-Obama’s first stop was at a Gap store, where the president sorted carefully through sweaters in search of a purchase for one of his two daughters, Sasha and Malia, before holding up a pink one.
+At the store, he sorted carefully through sweaters in search of a purchase for one of his two daughters, Sasha and Malia, before holding up a pink one.

 “I‘m worried the V-neck is going to slip,” the president said before opting for a regular-cut neck.